everythingpython/everythingpython.github.io/_notes/Public/LLM_Notes/I want to run LLM Models locally.md

 ---

+### Performance
+- "How fast is it?", a friend asked.
+It's not going to be comparable to OpenAI/Claude/Gemini server speeds given that it is limited by your local laptop's CPU/GPU.
+But on a Mac M1 or a Windows i5 with 32 GB RAM, it's able to run and engage in processing and conversations at fairly decent, tolerable speeds.

+---

 ### What are my other options?

 There's a couple of other options like LMStudio and Msty, but those are "left as an exercise to the reader" to try out. :D